This guide explains the basics of preparing a GeoTIFF for TileMill and adding it to a project.

 Depending on the size of your file and the resampling method you choose,

 gdalwarp can take a few seconds to a few hours to do its job.
-With the cubic resampling method on the medium Natural Earth will should a few minutes.
+With the cubic resampling method on the medium Natural Earth will should a few minutes or less.